WallStreetMojo

 Example #1

-The new production unit set up by ABC Ltd., which would increase its production capacity by 300 MT.
+The new production unit set up by ABC Ltd. would increase its production capacity by 300 MT.

-ABC Ltd. is an entity engaged in the production of cement; the company had an existing capacity of 500 MT, the market demand for cement has grown significantly, due to increasing infrastructure and real estate activities in the country.
-Given the increased market demand, ABC Ltd. decided to set up a new production unit, in the same vicinity as the existing unit; a new unit is expected to increase the production capacity of 300 MT.
+ABC Ltd. is engaged in cement production.
+The company had an existing capacity of 500 MT.
+However, the market demand for cement has grown significantly due to the country's increasing infrastructure and real estate activities.
+Given the increased market demand, ABC Ltd. decided to set up a new production unit in the same vicinity as the existing unit.
+As a result, a new unit is expected to increase the production capacity by 300 MT.

 This new unit, being set up by the company, is an example of a capital expenditure made by the company.
-As the unit is being set up, with an objective to increase the production capacity and the benefits of the units would flow to the entity for more than a year.
+As the unit is being set up to increase the production capacity, the unit's benefits would flow to the entity for more than a year.

 The increase in the production capacity of the entity is not a basis for classifying the amount spent on setting up the production unit as capital expenditure.
-In the above example, even if the production capacity would have remained constant and the new unit brought efficiency in production or helped in reducing the waste from the factory, it would still classify as a capital expenditure.
-It is since the entity is still utilizing the benefits of the expenditure made by it.
+In the above example, even if the production capacity remained constant and the new unit brought efficiency in production or helped reduce the factory's waste, it would still classify as a capital expenditure.
+So it is since the entity is still utilizing its cost benefits.

 Example #2

-An entity engaged in running a manufacturing unit has purchased a vehicle for the transportation of employees from home to office and office to home.
-It falls under the definition of capital expenditure.
+An entity engaged in running a manufacturing unit has purchased a vehicle to transport employees from home to office and office to home.
+Therefore, it falls under the definition of capital expenditure.

-The entity shall be using the vehicle for a period much longer than a year.
-The amount spent on purchasing the vehicle shall be capitalized in the books of the entity, and depreciation shall be charged on the same, based on the expected useful life of the vehicle and expected the residual value of the vehicle.
+The amount spent on purchasing the vehicle shall be capitalized in the entity's books, and depreciation shall be charged on the same, based on the expected useful life of the vehicle and the expected residual value of the vehicle.

 Example #3

-Since the company is an upstream energy company, which is engaged primarily in the development and production of conventional oil reserves, the below extracts from the Annual report of Berry Petroleum Company LLC provides on the capital budget of the company.
+Since the company is an upstream energy company, which is engaged primarily in the development and production of conventional oil reserves, the below extracts from the annual report of Berry Petroleum Company, LLC provides the company's capital budget.

 capital expenditure example 3.1